SLAC-OCIO/dev-processes/docs/drupal/drupal_update.md

 2. Select all of the sites in the appropriate platform
 3. Select from the select menu for multiple sites: Update database
 4. Wait for each sites database update to complete
 5. Re-Verify each site.
-Platoform re-verification is not needed
+Platform re-verification is not needed